Meet the Team

 KAIST Physics

 Suwan studied Physics and Computer science with interest in both quantum computing and classical computer.
 Suwan enjoyed studying interactions between the atom and the light during undergraduate course.
+At KAIST OQT, his research is on single neutral-atom control and quantum ensemble sensing.
+Suwan enjoys playing the violin, listening to music and sports.

 Seuk Lee